-About effort driven scheduling
+About effort driven scheduling for automatically scheduled tasks

 When you assign or remove people from a task, iTaskX lengthens or shortens the duration of the task based on the number of resources assigned to it, but it does not change the total work for the task.
 This is called effort driven scheduling and is the default when you assign resources to tasks.